Officers of the Kingdom of Jerusalem: Butler

-Chancellors
+Chancellor

 The chancellor drew up deeds and charters and managed the kingdom's diplomatic service.
 The chancellery is an interesting example of the fossilization of 11th century offices.
 It consisted of only a few secretaries and scribes, and never became the large administrative bureaucracy that had developed elsewhere in Europe.
 Chancellors tended to be clergymen who often became bishops or archbishops, sometimes while still holding the chancellery.
 The relative unimportance of the chancellor reflects the relative decentralization of royal authority as compared to states like France or England that were at the same time becoming more centralized.